 Student records will be cleared and appropriate refunds will be awarded, only after outstanding University bills (library fines, parking fines, etc.) are paid and all University-owned property is returned.
 If debts remain unpaid, students' academic permanent records will not be released and students will not be readmitted to the University.

-All students enrolled in 9 or more credits will be charged for health insurance.
-Online courses are not considered eligible credits.
-Students who have comparable health insurance may apply on ISIS to waive the charge.
-Please see the Student Financial Services website and the Health Services website at www.uml.edu.
+All matriculating, undergraduate students, regardless of credit hours, and all matriculating graduate students enrolled in nine or more credit hours will be charged for health insurance.
+All matriculating international students, regardless of credit hours, are required to accept a Student Health Insurance Plan.
+This does not apply to students who are taking all of their program online.
+If the student has at least one on-campus course, and has enough total credits to be full-time, they are eligible for health insurance.
+Students who have comparable health insurance may apply on SIS to waive the charge.
+Please see the Student Financial Services website and the Health Services website at http://www.uml.edu/thesolutioncenter/bill/health-insurance.aspx for additional information.
 Please note that all students who withdraw from or drop all of their classes within the first 31 days (calendar days) of the academic semester are not allowed to be enrolled in the University student health insurance plan.
 Students taking only online courses will not be eligible for the student insurance.

-Following the end of the add/drop period, financial aid is applied to student charges.
-Students who withdraw from the university after receiving financial aid will be reviewed to determine the funds the student earned prior to withdrawing.
+Students who withdraw from the University after receiving financial aid will be reviewed to determine the amount of financial aid the student earned prior to withdrawing.
 Students who withdraw may be required to return some or all financial aid.
 For more information about financial aid eligibility, please go to www.uml.edu/financialaid/.

 The University of Massachusetts Lowell must obtain your correct social security number (SSN) to file certain information returns with the IRS as well as to furnish a statement to you.
 The returns the University must file contain information about qualified tuition and related expenses (Form 1098-T, Tuition Payments Statement).
-The information about your tuition will help to determine whether you, or the person who can claim you as a dependent, may take the Hope credit or Lifetime Learning credit to reduce the federal income tax.
+The information about your tuition will help to determine whether you, or the person who can claim you as a dependent, may take an education tax deduction.